 The University Preparatory Academy charter school opened its doors in 2007 with 192 students.
 The charter school’s mission is to prepare a diverse population of 7-12th grade students to enter and excel in the best colleges and universities in the nation with training to assume leadership positions in their community.
 The student body numbers 550.

-I was able to hand-deliver the LEGO MINDSTORMS Solution to the academy, meeting with Aaron and Tom, the school’s tech supervisor and Project Lead The Way (PLTW) coordinator.
+I was able to hand-deliver the LEGO MINDSTORMS Solution to the academy with Aaron, and Tom, the school’s tech supervisor, and Project Lead The Way (PLTW) coordinator.
 Tom was ecstatic at the news of Aaron’s gift and thrilled to be able to have students delve into the more complicated aspects of robotics.

 “We started in 2007, and for the first three years, the school functioned on donations of equipment/learning tools and infrastructure as we steadily built our community relationships,” Tom said.
 “In 2010 we began to make some modest investments, and two years ago, we reached mature institution status.
 Last year, the school was honored to achieve a No. 4 ranking in the State of California from U.S. News and World Report, and we were in the top 20 nationally.”